Capture of Sint Eustatius: Controversy

 After returning home, both officers defended themselves in the House of Commons.
 As Rodney was a supporter of the government led by Lord North, it approved of his conduct, and he returned to the West Indies for the 1782 campaigning season.
 When the North government fell and was replaced in 1782, the new government sent orders recalling Rodney.
 However, before they arrived, he led his fleet to victory at the Battle of the Saintes – ending a Franco-Spanish plan to invade Jamaica – and returned home to be rewarded with a peerage.
 Rodney survived censure in parliament by a vote strictly along party lines.

 At the time, St. Eustatius was home to a significant Jewish community, mainly merchants and a few plantation owners with strong connections to the Dutch Republic.
 Ten days after the island was captured by Rodney, part of the Jewish community, together with Governor de Graaff, were deported, being given only 24 hours' notice beforehand.
 Rodney was particularly hard on the Jews.
 The harshness was reserved for the Jews alone as he did not do the same to French, Dutch, Spanish or American merchants on the island.
 He even permitted the French to leave with all their possessions.
 Rodney was concerned that his unprecedented behavior would be repeated upon British islands by French forces when events were different.
 Rodney imprisoned all the adult Jewish males (101) in the West India Company's weighing house on the Bay.
 Those who were not immediately shipped to St. Kitts (31 heads of Jewish families) were held there for three days.
 He pillaged Jewish personal possessions, even cutting open the lining of their clothing to find money hidden there.
 When Rodney realized that the Jews might be hiding additional treasure, he dug up fresh graves at the Jewish cemetery.
-Later, Edmund Burke, upon learning of Rodney's actions, rose to condemn Rodney's anti-Semitic, avaricious vindictiveness in parliament.
+Later, Edmund Burke, upon learning of Rodney's actions, rose to condemn Rodney's actions in Parliament.

 British control of St. Eustatius only lasted ten months, and Rodney's work to manage the prizes was in vain.
 Many of the goods he seized were captured on their way to Britain by a French squadron under Toussaint-Guillaume Picquet de la Motte.